Petrol and diesel prices unchanged, check rates in your city today

-Petrol and diesel price today: Prices of petrol and diesel were unchanged across the country for the eighth straight day on Friday, April 23, 2021.
+Petrol and diesel price today: Prices of petrol and diesel were unchanged across the country for the 11th consecutive day on Monday, April 26, 2021.
 The auto fuel prices were last revised on April 15, when petrol fell by 16 paise per litre and diesel slipped by 14 paise in the national capital.

 The price of petrol in Delhi was unchanged at Rs 90.40 per litre while diesel was available for Rs 80.73.
 In the financial capital Mumbai, petrol was retailing at Rs 96.83, while diesel costs Rs 87.81, data available on Indian Oil Corporation’s website showed.